storesafe/cordova-sqlite-storage/README.md

 - A recent version of Cordova (such as `6.1.1`) is recommended.
 Cordova versions older than `6.0.0` are not supported by this project.
 - iOS database location is now mandatory, as documented below.
 - Android version in this version branch is now using the built-in Android SQLite database classes.
 Integration with the lightweight [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) is available in [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) and [litehelpers / Cordova-sqlite-legacy](https://github.com/litehelpers/Cordova-sqlite-legacy).
-- Windows 8.1/Windows Phone 8.1 version is removed from this project, available in [litehelpers / Cordova-sqlite-legacy](https://github.com/litehelpers/Cordova-sqlite-legacy) (Windows 10 version is available in [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext))
+- Windows 8.1/Windows Phone 8.1/Windows 10 version using the performant [doo / SQLite3-WinRT](https://github.com/doo/SQLite3-WinRT) component is available in [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) (with pre-populated database support) and [litehelpers / Cordova-sqlite-legacy](https://github.com/litehelpers/Cordova-sqlite-legacy).
-- WP(7/8) is not supported by this version branch, moved to [litehelpers / Cordova-sqlite-legacy](https://github.com/litehelpers/Cordova-sqlite-legacy).
+- WP8 support (along with Windows 8.1/Windows Phone 8.1/Windows 10 support) is available in [litehelpers / Cordova-sqlite-legacy](https://github.com/litehelpers/Cordova-sqlite-legacy).
-- The following features are moved to [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) and removed from this project:
+- The following features are available in [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext):
-  - REGEXP support
+  - REGEXP support (Android/iOS)
-  - Pre-populated database
+  - Pre-populated database (all platforms Android/iOS/Windows)
 - Amazon Fire-OS is dropped due to lack of support by Cordova.
-Android version should be used to deploy to Fire-OS 5.0(+) devices ref: [cordova/cordova-discuss#32 (comment)](https://github.com/cordova/cordova-discuss/issues/32#issuecomment-167021676)
+Android version should be used to deploy to Fire-OS 5.0(+) devices.
+For reference: [cordova/cordova-discuss#32 (comment)](https://github.com/cordova/cordova-discuss/issues/32#issuecomment-167021676)
-- FTS3, FTS4, and R-Tree support is tested working OK in this version (for all target platforms in this version branch Android/iOS)
+- FTS3 and FTS4 are tested working OK in this version branch (for all target platforms in this version branch Android/iOS)
+- R-Tree is tested and supported for iOS *only* in this version branch
 - Android is supported back to SDK 10 (a.k.a.
 Gingerbread, Android 2.3.3); support for older versions is available upon request.
 - iOS versions supported: 7.x/8.x/9.x
-- API to open the database may be changed somewhat to be more streamlined.
-Transaction and single-statement query API will NOT be changed.
 - In case of memory issues please use smaller transactions or use the version (with a different licensing scheme) at: [litehelpers / Cordova-sqlite-enterprise-free](https://github.com/litehelpers/Cordova-sqlite-enterprise-free)

 ## Announcements

+- Windows 8.1/Windows Phone 8.1/Windows 10 version is available in [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) (with pre-populated database support) and [litehelpers / Cordova-sqlite-legacy](https://github.com/litehelpers/Cordova-sqlite-legacy) (with WP8 support).
 - More explicit `openDatabase` and `deleteDatabase` `iosDatabaseLocation` option
-- Windows 10 version is available in [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext)
 - Added simple sql batch query function
 - Added echo test function to verify installation of this plugin
-- Published [litehelpers / Cordova-sqlite-legacy](https://github.com/litehelpers/Cordova-sqlite-legacy) for maintenance of WP(7/8) version along with Android/iOS/Windows 8.1(+)/Windows Phone 8.1(+)
 - All iOS operations are now using background processing (reported to resolve intermittent problems with cordova-ios@4.0.1)
 - Published [brodybits / Cordova-quick-start-checklist](https://github.com/brodybits/Cordova-quick-start-checklist) and [brodybits / Cordova-troubleshooting-guide](https://github.com/brodybits/Cordova-troubleshooting-guide)
 - A version with support for web workers is available (with a different licensing scheme) at: [litehelpers / cordova-sqlite-workers-evfree](https://github.com/litehelpers/cordova-sqlite-workers-evfree)
-- A version with pre-populated database support added for Windows (10) "Universal" and REGEXP support added for Android is available at: [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext)
 - PhoneGap Build is now supported through the npm package: http://phonegap.com/blog/2015/05/26/npm-plugins-available/
 - [MetaMemoryT / websql-promise](https://github.com/MetaMemoryT/websql-promise) now provides a Promises-based interface to both Web SQL and this plugin
-- iOS version is now fixed to override the correct pluginInitialize method and should work with recent versions of iOS
-- [SQLCipher](https://www.zetetic.net/sqlcipher/) for Windows (8.1) in addition to Android & iOS is now supported by [litehelpers / Cordova-sqlcipher-adapter](https://github.com/litehelpers/Cordova-sqlcipher-adapter)

 ## Highlights

-- Drop-in replacement for HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/), the only change should be `window.openDatabase()` --> `sqlitePlugin.openDatabase()` with parameters as documented below.
+- Drop-in replacement for HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/): the only change should be to replace the static `window.openDatabase()` factory call with `window.sqlitePlugin.openDatabase()`, with parameters as documented below.
-- Failure-safe nested transactions with batch processing optimizations
+- Failure-safe nested transactions with batch processing optimizations (according to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/))
 - As described in [this posting](http://brodyspark.blogspot.com/2012/12/cordovaphonegap-sqlite-plugins-offer.html):
   - Keeps sqlite database in a user data location that is known; can be reconfigured (iOS version); and synchronized to iCloud by default (iOS version; can be disabled as described below).
   - No 5MB maximum, more information at: http://www.sqlite.org/limits.html
+- This project is self-contained: no dependencies on other plugins such as cordova-plugin-file
+- Windows 8.1/Windows Phone 8.1/Windows 10 version available in [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) and [litehelpers / Cordova-sqlite-legacy](https://github.com/litehelpers/Cordova-sqlite-legacy) uses the performant C++ [doo / SQLite3-WinRT](https://github.com/doo/SQLite3-WinRT) component.
+- [SQLCipher](https://www.zetetic.net/sqlcipher/) support for Android/iOS/Windows is available at: [litehelpers / Cordova-sqlcipher-adapter](https://github.com/litehelpers/Cordova-sqlcipher-adapter)
+- Intellectual property:
+  - All source code is tracked to the original author in git
+  - Major authors are tracked in AUTHORS.md
+  - Licensing of each component is tracked in LICENSE.md
+  - History of this project is also described in HISTORY.md

 ## Some apps using this plugin